How to Make the Most of Power BI Tooltips

 - Export Data

-- Add a new sheet with the formatted visualizations needed as the tooltip (I titled this additional sheet “Tooltip”).
+1. Add a new sheet with the formatted visualizations needed as the tooltip (I titled this additional sheet “Tooltip”).

-- Without having any of the visualizations selected, open the Page Information section of the formatting panel and toggle Tooltip to On.
+2. Without having any of the visualizations on your Tooltip sheet selected, open the Page Information section of the formatting panel and toggle Tooltip to On.

 As long as the connections in the data model are set up correctly, the detail in the tooltip will automatically filter to the data points that your users hover over.